Indian Passport Photo Requirements 2026: 630×810 Pixels, ICAO Rules & Passport Seva Upload Guide

 Here is the one thing about Indian passport photos that causes more confusion and rejections than anything else: India does not have one passport photo size.
 It has three.

-Your Indian passport application, your OCI card, and your Indian visa each require a different photo specification.
+Your Indian passport application, your OCI photo requirements, and your Indian visa each require a different photo specification.
 A photo made for one will be rejected by the other.
 And most guides online either don't mention this or bury it in a footnote.
+You can create your Indian passport photo online in minutes once you know the correct spec.

 This guide covers every specification for every Indian document type, updated for the ICAO rules enforced since September 2025 and the Passport Seva Program 2.0 changes from February 2026.